madgen/vanillalog/README.md

 [![Build Status](https://travis-ci.com/madgen/vanillalog.svg?branch=master)](https://travis-ci.com/madgen/vanillalog)

-A statically-typed Datalog variant that is as vanilla as it gets.
+A Datalog variant that is as vanilla as it gets.

 When used as a library, it provides an abstract AST acting as an intermediate target for Datalog variants with interesting operators.
 For example, see [Temporalog](https://github.com/madgen/temporalog) for using Computation Tree Logic (CTL) operators in Datalog formulae.